 Bring instrument, lyre and flip-folder.

-Note to new people - You may not just "show-up" to practice on May 25.
+Note to new people - You may not just "show-up" to practice on May 24.
 We need to be prepared with your music and hat.
 You must have contacted the director prior to that day.
-A registration form accompanied by payment, should have been mailed earlier or may be brought that night.
+A registration form should have been mailed earlier or may be brought that night.

 Location - DuPage County Fairgrounds (just east of County Farm Rd. and Manchester Rd.)